SeSartaj/geov_hosting/README.md

 - only port 3000 is allowed on the backend.
 - what is the difference between forecast marker and station marker?
 - If a marker is associated with a device, it represents a station marker.
 Otherwise, it is a forecast marker, and data for forecast marker is fetched from a third-party service.
 -

+## Issues

+- [] when draw is started a popup shows up, however if clicked anywhere else, the popup disapears and doesn't show up again
+- [] when a plot is added, the modal doesn't close up and the popup also doesn't close up.
+-